nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 ![Breakpoint in Visual Studio Code](breakpoint.png)

-* **Lightbulb to fix problems**: If your code contains red squigglies (compiler errors), put your cursor on the code that's red and look for the lightbulb icon on the left margin.
-The lightbulb menu will suggest common fixes like adding a missing `using` statement to your code.
+* **Lightbulb to fix problems**: If your code contains red squiggles (compiler errors), put your cursor on the code that's red and look for the lightbulb icon on the left margin.
+The lightbulb menu will suggest common fixes, like adding a missing `using` statement to your code:

 ![Lightbulb suggestions](lightbulb.png)